apagade/Test/gitlab-assignment.md

 $ git commit -a
 ```

 This will open up an editor to add a commit message.
-It is good practise to write a short description about the code changes done.
+It is good practice to write a short description about the code changes done.

 A simpler and common alternative is to provide the commit message as argument in ` git commit` command itself:
 ```
  $ git commit -m "Feature: Added awesome feature"
 ```

-We can use 'git log' command to get information about the commit history.
+We can use the 'git log' command to get information about the commit history.
 It lists the recent commit first.

 Once the changes are committed locally, the next step is to merge our feature branch into the master.
 To do this we first need to checkout the `master` and then execute `git merge` command:
 ```